 Remove the lid and scrape down the sides and bottom of the food processor bowl.
 Return the lid and pulse for 5 more seconds or until the mixture is smooth.
 Don't over-mix your ganache or it will turn grainy as it sets up.

-If you don’t have a food processor, finely chop your chocolate and put it in a microwave safe mixing bowl.
-Heat the cream and corn syrup and pour over chocolate.
-Let sit for 2-3 minutes.
+Pour the chopped chocolate into a bowl.
+Heat the cream and corn syrup then pour it over the chocolate.
+Let it rest for three minutes.

 Use a whisk or spatula to create an emulsion.
 Begin by stirring just in the center of the bowl, then slowly bring the whisk out to the edge of the bowl.
 Stir just until combined and the ganache is smooth.
-If you have chunks of chocolate remaining, place entire bowl in microwave and heat on high for 10 seconds.
+If you have chunks of chocolate remaining, place the entire bowl in the microwave and heat on high for 10 seconds.
 Stir until melted.

-Place a piece of plastic wrap over the surface of the chocolate ganache and set it aside for about an hour.
 You want the ganache to thicken just enough so that you can pipe it.
 Too thick and you won't be able to pipe it.
 So, keep an eye on it.

-To make the edible chocolate cups, you can use melted and tempered white chocolate or melted white confectionery coating (candy melts, almond bark, candy coating.)
+To make edible chocolate cups, you can use melted and tempered white chocolate or melted white confectionery coating (candy melts, almond bark, candy coating.)
 You can find detailed information regarding choosing the right chocolate and melting it on my Chocolate Making Tips page.

 Color some of it using red candy coloring, then use a food use only paint brush to paint red polka dots on the inside of some small paper candy cups.
 Pop them in the refrigerator, if using pure chocolate, or freezer, if using candy melts, for a few minutes to allow the candy to harden.